Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Results

 \subsection{Data Preparation}

-We utilize the CQ500 dataset \cite{chilamkurthy2018deep}, which comprises 491 \ac{MDCT} scans collected from patients presenting with symptoms of head trauma or stroke.
-From the full dataset, we select a subset of 298 volumes that satisfy two main criteria: (1) a sufficient number of axial slices, and (2) a small slice thickness, ensuring appropriate resolution for simulation of \ac{CBCT} acquisition.
-The selected volumes are clipped to the \ac{HU} range $[-1000, 2000]$ and divided into training, validation, and test sets with 263, 15, and 20 samples, respectively.
-The validation set is used during model training and to finetune sampling hyperparameters.
+We utilized the CQ500 dataset \cite{chilamkurthy2018deep}, which comprises 491 \ac{MDCT} scans collected from patients, some with symptoms of head trauma or stroke.
+From the full dataset, we selected a subset of 296 volumes satisfying two main criteria: (1) a sufficient number of axial slices, and (2) a small slice thickness, ensuring appropriate resolution for simulating \ac{CBCT} acquisitions.
+The selected volumes are clipped to the \ac{HU} range $[-1000, 2000]$ and divided into training, validation, and test sets with 263, 15, and 18 samples, respectively.
+The validation set is used during model training and to fine-tune sampling hyperparameters.

 We trained the \ac{NN} $\hat{\boldv}_{\boldeta}$ using the \textsc{Adam} optimizer for approximately 1.2 million iterations, using rotations and translations for data augmentation.
 The training was performed on volumes normalized to the range $[-1, 1]$.
-This normalization is explicitly incorporated into the forward model \eqref{eq:bll_motion} while performing \ac{JRM}-\ac{ADM}.
+This normalization was explicitly incorporated into the forward model \eqref{eq:bll_motion} while performing \ac{JRM}-\ac{ADM}.

-We simulated realistic motion-affected \ac{CBCT} acquisitions following \eqref{eq:poisson_motion} and \eqref{eq:bll_motion} with $I = 5 \cdot 10^{5}$, \ac{GT} volumes $\boldx = \boldx^\star$ from the testing dataset and random \ac{GT} motion B-spline parameters $\boldphi= \boldphi^\star$ tuned to generate a continuous motion following \eqref{eq:bspline} (with $n_{\rmc} = 20$ control points) with translations in the range of $[-5, 5]$~mm and rotations in the range of $[-5, 5]$ degrees.
+We simulated realistic motion-affected \ac{CBCT} acquisitions following \eqref{eq:poisson_motion} and \eqref{eq:bll_motion} with \ac{GT} volumes $\boldx = \boldx^\star$ from the testing dataset and random \ac{GT} motion B-spline parameters $\boldphi= \boldphi^\star$ tuned to generate a continuous motion following \eqref{eq:bspline} (with $n_{\rmc} = 20$ control points) with translations in the range of $[-5, 5]$~mm and rotations in the range of $[-5, 5]$ degrees (the same motion was used for all images in the testing dataset) and $I = 5 \cdot 10^5$.

-For each scan, we generated 120 projections uniformly distributed across $[0,2\pi]$ using the cone-beam projector implemented in the Carterbox GitHub repository \footnote{\url{https://github.com/carterbox/torch-radon}} (a fork of TorchRadon \cite{ronchetti2020torchradon}).
-The acquisition geometry includes a source-to-isocenter distance of 785~mm, a source-to-detector distance of 1,200~mm, with 500$\times$700 detector pixels and an isotropic pixel size of 0.5~mm.
+Each simulation consisted of 120 projections uniformly distributed across $[0,2\pi]$ using the cone-beam projector implemented in the Carterbox GitHub repository \footnote{\url{https://github.com/carterbox/torch-radon}} (a fork of TorchRadon \cite{ronchetti2020torchradon}).
+The acquisition geometry included a source-to-isocenter distance of 785~mm, a source-to-detector distance of 1,200~mm, with 500\texttimes{}700 detector pixels and an isotropic pixel size of 0.5~mm.
+From these projections, we uniformly sampled the desired number of projection angles $n_\rma\in\{20,60\}$ for reconstruction, allowing comparison of the same motion under different sparse-view settings.
+Reconstructions were performed on a \ac{3D} grid with isotropic voxel spacing of 1\texttimes{}1\texttimes{}1~mm, within volumes of size 160\texttimes{}192\texttimes{}192 voxels.